aleventhal/js2at/README.md

 On Windows, run message-broker/install-broker-win.bat Otherwise, run message-broker/install-broker.sh

-The message broker installer does not yet support Firefox or Edge.
+The message broker installer works in Firefox, but does not yet support Edge.

 It is not necessary or useful on Chrome OS, which will need a different mechanism for communicating with ATs, since they are non-native and